Domain Driven Design

 so-called domain.
 By doing so, one tries to create software that perfectly mimics the domain it was created for.

 On the other hand, when creating business applications, there is often a need for a data access layer to some

 database.
 This is where Entity Framework (EF) Core jumps in.
 In fact, domain-driven design and EF Core can

 perfectly go hand in hand.
 This course will discuss the concepts of domain-driven design and how EF

 Core can help you at implementing these concepts.
-Building a large website can turn into a very complex project if you're
+Building a large website can turn into a very complex project if

 not careful, so we will split our solution into layers.
-Best practices today is using an architecture approach called
+Best practices today is using an architecture approach

 "Clean Architecture", which separates your solution into different layers with maintenance and testing in mind.